 They are smaller in size as compared to power transformer and they are easy to install.
 They have low voltage & power ratings usually below 200MVA.
 Their efficiency remains below 70% because the never operate at full load.

-These types of transformers are used for electrically isolating a device from the power mains for the purpose of preventing an electrical shock.
+Isolation transformers are used to electrically isolate a device from the power mains to prevent electrical shocks.

 One end of the primary of the isolation transformer is grounded/earthed.
 In case, if someone touches a bare conductor on the secondary side, there will be no current flow.
 The circuit is incomplete because the earth will be at the same potential as that person.

 The 1:1 turn ratio transformers are mainly used as isolation transformer but they can be designed as step up or step down transformers.

 They are made with a special insulating material between winding that can support high AC voltages & due to its capacitive coupling it completely blocks any DC component.

 There is a grounded Faraday shield between the windings that suppress any noise or interference.

 They are used for safety measurements to prevent any electrical shocks or connecting two circuits that should not be connected electrically.